sudheerj/angular-interview-questions/README.md

 99. ### What is the purpose of common module?
     The commonly-needed services, pipes, and directives provided by @angular/common module.
 Apart from these HttpClientModule is available under @angular/common/http.
 100. ### What is codelyzer?
      Codelyzer provides set of tslint rules for static code analysis of Angular TypeScript projects. ou can run the static code analyzer over web apps, NativeScript, Ionic etc. Angular CLI has support for this and it can be use as below,
-    ```javascript
+     ```bash
      ng new codelyzer
      ng lint
      ```
 101. ### What is angular animation?
      Angular's animation system is built on CSS functionality in order to animate any property that the browser considers animatable.
 These properties includes positions, sizes, transforms, colors, borders etc. The Angular modules for animations are **@angular/animations** and **@angular/platform-browser** and these dependencies are automatically added to your project when you create a project using Angular CLI.
 102. ### What are the steps to use animation module?